semlak/RPS-Multiplayer/README.md

 ```

-You then need to update the config object in assets/javascript/app.js for your firebase deployment.
+You then need to update the firebase config object in assets/javascript/app.js for your firebase deployment.
 With just the email/password authentication, you don't seem to have to do the additional firebase project steps (```firebase use --add```, ...)